-Where possible TA hours were extended across the school to ensure admin tasks could take place out of school hours when the children weren't in the building.
+Where possible, TA hours have continued to be extended to provided targeted planning and preparation time for working with the children during the school day.
 This enabled more time to be dedicated to 1:1 reading which improved fluency for these children.
 Recruitment meant that pupils did make progress to close gaps as evidenced in pupil progress discussions.
-Alongside this 100% of personalised plan interventions were able to take place with 86% being fully successful in closing gaps.
 The funds that were spent on an immersive reading corridor was shown to be hugely successful, regular learning walks evidenced pupils choosing books, discussing them in detail and recommending them to peers.

-This year our dedicated inclusion team ensured that memory boxes, circle of friends and sensory circuits were able to be run specifically to meet the needs of these pupils.
-Incidents of poor learning behaviours significantly reduced from when this cohort was in Y5 which enabled these pupils to progress due to the implementation of a behaviour support mentor.
-ELSA interventions were significantly in demand this academic year due to the impact of covid.
+Our dedicated inclusion team continued to ensure that worry boxes, circle of friends and sensory circuits were able to be run specifically to meet the needs of pupils.
+ELSA interventions continue to be significantly in demand this academic year due to the long lasting impact of covid.
 We saw a significant rise in a need for this within our Y5 and Y6 cohorts and will invest further next academic year.
-Solihull Parent Group Training was completed and resourced ready for implementation in 21-22 academic year.
-This has already shown itself to be extremely popular.
-Uniform has been available and families were both able to request and were offered personalised support with this.
+Solihull Parent Group Training was completed and resourced ready for implementation.
+Uniform has been available and families were both able to request and were offered personalised support with this from our dedicated Family Liaison Officer.

-This year we have developed our extra curricular and cultural capital opportunities, this saw engagement of pupil premium pupils in clubs rise to 25% by the end of the academic year.
+This year we have furthered our extra curricular and cultural capital opportunities, this saw engagement of pupil premium pupils in clubs rise to 38%.
+We are now looking to implement lunchtime clubs to ensure 100% of pupils have access to these.